 - Kids Health

-A super bug is a bacteria resistant to all drugs currently administered such as for the treatment of ear infections and pneumonia.
+A super bug is a bacteria that is resistant to the drugs administered against it such as for ear infections and pneumonia.

 Prevnar PCV-7 and PCV-13